zoxidovuz/zx_framework/README.md

 # zx_framework
-My personal framework.
-Written using the full Php programming language.
-RedBean ORM supports
+The custom framework is written using the core Php language with RedBean ORM supports